Declaring a Major

 Individually-Created Interdisciplinary Major

 The individually-designed interdisciplinary major permits students to contract for an individually-designed program of concentration consisting of at least 48 hours of approved work.
 The program is constructed around a coherent academic purpose and may draw together the academic resources of a number of departments and schools.
-A student who wishes to develop such a program must first submit a written proposal to the Committee on Individual Programs.
-See detailed guidelines here.
-In addition to a written rationale and course plan for the major, a student seeking an individually-designed interdisciplinary major must complete a Declaration of Major form.
+A student who wishes to develop such a program must submit a written proposal to the Committee on Individual Programs (see detailed guidelines).
+Students seeking this major must submit a completed course plan with the faculty adviser's signature; the written rationale; and the Declaration of Major Form, also with the adviser’s signature, to 350 Buttrick Hall.
+Please contact the Office of Undergraduate Education at (615) 343-3141 for deadlines to submit the paperwork.

-Please note that the planned courses will be entered into the student's record exactly as written on the course plan.
-Students should make every effort for clarity and accuracy.
-The student's course plan for an interdisciplinary major is deemed to be a statement of required courses for the major.
-The student must achieve at least a 2.000 average in all work taken toward fulfillment of the course plan.
+Students should make every effort to be clear and accurate when compiling the course plan, which will be a statement of required courses for the major.
+Students must achieve at least a 2.000 average GPA in all work taken toward fulfilling the course plan.

-A student who wishes to make changes to an interdisciplinary major must complete the Request for Change in Contract for Interdisciplinary Major, secure the adviser’s signature, and submit the changes for approval by an associate dean in 350 Buttrick Hall.
+A student who wishes to make changes to an interdisciplinary major must complete the Request for Change in Interdisciplinary Major Course Plan, secure the adviser’s signature, and submit the changes for approval by an associate dean in 350 Buttrick Hall.

-Students may choose to combine an interdisciplinary major (including majors offered through the Interdisciplinary Programs) with a more traditional major.
-Upon approval of the Committee on Individual Programs and the student's adviser, (a) as many as 6 hours may be counted as part of both the interdisciplinary major and the second major, or (b) normally, no more than three introductory-level courses will be counted toward the interdisciplinary major.
+Upon approval from the Committee on Individual Programs and the student's adviser, as many as six hours may be counted as part of both the interdisciplinary major and another traditional major.
+Normally, no more than three introductory-level courses will be counted toward the individually-designed interdisciplinary major.